 There are a number of legal cases for which provisions were recognized.
 Management recognizes a provision for its best estimate of the obligation but does not disclose the information required by paragraph 85 of IAS 37 because the management believes that to do so would seriously prejudice the outcome of the case.
-Management does not expect that the outcome of these legal claims will give rise to any significant loss beyond the amounts provided at 31 December 2016.
+Management does not expect that the outcome of these legal claims will give rise to any significant loss beyond the amounts provided at 31 December 2017.

-Other includes provision made for the legal or contractual obligation of the Company to pay to employees three average monthly salaries in Republic of Macedonia at their retirement date (see note 2.15.1) and provision made for the Variable II and LTI incentive programs (see note 29).
+Other includes provision made for the legal or contractual obligation of the Company to pay to employees three average monthly salaries in Republic of Macedonia at their retirement date (see note 2.15.1) and provision for long-term incentive programs (see note 29).
 The provision is recognized against Personnel expenses in the Profit for the year.